kawmarco/jsonsubset/README.md

 # parsed = {'a': 'valid'}
 ```

-You can nest expressions as well:
+Nesting expressions is allowed as well:
 ```
 expression = {
     "a": {